 Are you, or have you been, a graduate student at the University of Illinois at Urbana-Champaign?
 If so, please follow the re-entry instructions: www.grad.illinois.edu/admissions/apply/reentryAll

 NOTE: If you are a former Illinois graduate student, you will not complete an online application.
-Instead, send all your documentation directly to the appropriate departmental contact in the Academic and Instruction Services Office (AISO) at the College of Education at Illinois.
+Instead, send all your documentation directly to the appropriate departmental contact in the Graduate Student Services Office at the College of Education at Illinois.

 - My recommender changed, what do I do?
 Please contact your proposed program of study to make changes to your recommender list.